staylorx/sparql_tutorial/README.md

 - A very good list of FILTER, UNION, GRAPH, etc... which I can take no credit for.
 This is a copy of the Apache Jena tutorial found here: https://jena.apache.org/tutorials/sparql.html

 This does need some work in the conjunctive graph space.

-At a minimum this needs the packages in requirements.txt:

-`pip install -r requirements.txt`